 The Fair Labor Standards Act

-What Does It Mean to Work 'Off the Clock?'
+What Does It Mean To Work off the Clock?

-Work that is off the clock is any work done for an employer which isn't compensated and not counted towards a worker's weekly hours for overtime purposes.
-Federal law defines "employ" to include "suffer or permit to work."
-This means that if an employer requires or allows employees to work, that time generally requires compensation.
+Work that is off the clock refers to unpaid wages for work done for an employer.
+The extra hours are not counted toward an employee's workweek hours for overtime pay purposes.
+Federal law defines "employ" as "suffer or permit to work."
+If an employer requires or allows employees to work, that on-duty time generally requires compensation.

-Common Types of Off the Clock Work
+Common Types of Off-the-Clock Work

-- Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment or preparing a worksite
+- Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment, or preparing a worksite

-- Unpaid post-shift work, including clean up, finishing tasks that "should have" been completed during the shift, or returning to another site to drop off equipment
+- Unpaid post-shift work, including clean up, finishing tasks that should have been completed during the shift, or returning to another site to drop off equipment

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

-Recovering Back Wages for Off the Clock Work
+Recovering Back Wages for Off-the-Clock Work

-Since off the clock work is often illegal, employees who file a complaint with the Department of Labor may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
-Employees may be able to recover liquidated damages equal to what they're owed, essentially allowing them to recoup double the back pay they're entitled to.
+Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor's Wage and Hour Division (WHD) may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
+Employees may recover liquidated damages equal to what they're owed, allowing them to recoup double the back pay they're entitled to.

-Preventing Off the Clock Work
+Preventing Off-the-Clock Work

-Allowing or requiring illegal off the clock work can result in large liabilities for an employer.
-While some managers may think that as long as they aren't requiring employees to work off the clock, then extra work is fine, that isn't the case.
+Allowing or requiring illegal off-the-clock work can result in significant liabilities for an employer.
+Some managers may think that as long as they aren't requiring employees to work off the clock, then extra work is fine.
+But that isn't the case.

-Get Legal Help with Your Questions About Working Off the Clock
+Get Legal Help With Your Questions About Working off the Clock

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help